RLE-Foundation/rllte/docs/api_docs/xploit/storage/dict_rollout_storage.md

 ---
-Vanilla rollout storage for on-policy algorithms.
+Dict Rollout storage for on-policy algorithms and dictionary observations.

 **Args**